MinecraftLetsPlay/C-PLus-Plus-Projekte/README.md

 These Projects are not verry Complicated or well coded because im a beginner...

 If you have some suggestions or wishes or other stuff like that let me know it!
 You can contact me via Discord...
-A Link to my Discord Server is located in my Profile
+A Link to my Discord Server is located in my Profile links.